 Customer service is the foundation of the AJC and WIOA partnership in Carroll County.
 We consider everyone with whom we come in contact to be our customers, both internal and external to our system.
 Both formal and informal mechanisms are used to track customer service.
 Our AJC has an excellent reputation for customer service.
 Customer feedback is key to the development of staff training and continuous service delivery improvement.
 Professional development and certification remain a priority for the Carroll Workforce Area.
 The One Stop Operator, at the consensus of the WIOA partners, arranges topic specific trainings on a quarterly schedule.
 All AJC partners are encouraged to attend the annual Raising the Bar conference for professional development and to establish statewide networking connections.
+CCWD supports professional credentialing for customer-facing staff.

-Section 5 - Title I - Adult, Youth, and Dislocated Worker Functions This Section should include -
+Section 5 - Title I - Adult, Youth, and Dislocated Worker Functions